akq/Leaflet.DonutCluster/README.md

                     }
                     //the second parameter is  DonutCluster's configuration file , {
-                    key: 'title', //key indicates the grouped field, set it in the options of marker
+                    key: 'title', //indicates the grouped field, set it in the options of marker
+                    sumField: 'value', // indicates the value field to sum. set it in the options of marker
                     arcColorDict: { // the ark color for each group.
                         A: 'red',
                         B: 'blue',